 There are currently many issues with water in the valley.
 I am attempting to introduce an overview of a few of those issues.
 After the introduction of the center pivot technology, excessive use of surface and groundwater has led

 to the water logging of soils in many parts of the valley.
-Water logged soils have become alkaline, and groundwater has become highly mineralized from the concentration of salts.
+Waterlogged soils have become alkaline, and groundwater has become highly mineralized from the concentration of salts.
 This resulted in a unique aspect of the Rio Grande Compact explained

 in the next section.
-The center pivot technology and high capacity wells with no augmentation process has caused a depletion of the aquifers of over 1,000,000 acre feet of water.
+The center pivot technology and high capacity wells with no augmentation process have caused a depletion of the aquifers of over 1,500,000 acre-feet of water.
 That is as much or more water than is stored Blue Mesa Reservoir

 located in the northwestern part of the State of Colorado.
-By the late 1800's most streams in the San luis Valley were already over-appropriated, and it is the opinion of water managers today that the over-appropriation is much worse because there has
+By the late 1800's most streams in the San Luis Valley were already over-appropriated, and it is the opinion of water managers today that the over-appropriation is much worse because there has

 been very little regulation on pumping from the confined and unconfined aquifers.
 Mike Gibson, Manager of The San Luis Valley Water Conservancy District and chairman of the Rio Grande roundtable, told me that "with the current over appropriation, one

 drop of water in the Rio Grande River is used four times before returning back to the river, and the surface water in the Rio Grande has declined greatly."

 An explanation of the Rio Grande River Compact will be addressed, and the issues

-of the need for restoration of the river banks, infrastructure repair, and wetland restoration will also be presented.
+of the need for restoration of the riverbanks, infrastructure repair, and wetland restoration will also be presented.
 There are two water storage reservoirs that are in need of repair and the ongoing sub-district plan with some of its problems will be